Azure/cortana-intelligence-predictive-maintenance-aerospace/temp.md

 There are two modifications that the files require.

-1. In the MLScoringPipeline and AggregateFlightInfoPipeline files locate the text near the top of the file and replace &lt;accountname&gt; with aerodemo1 (the name of the storage account created in Step 2).
+1. In the MLScoringPipeline and AggregateFlightInfoPipeline files locate the text near the top of the file and replace &lt;accountname&gt; with aerodemo1 (the name of the storage account created in Section 2).
 2. Edit the activity periods for the 3 pipelines.
 An activity period describes the dates and times that the pipeline should be executed.
 For a detailed discussion on activity periods click [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-create-pipelines/).

 At the bottom of each of the three pipeline scripts there is a section that contains the following settings: